 What Happens If I Don't Pay Property Taxes in Arkansas?

-If you fail to pay your property taxes in Arkansas, you could lose your home through a tax forfeiture—but you’ll get some time to save your property.
+If your property taxes in Arkansas are delinquent, you could lose your home through a tax forfeiture.
+But you’ll get some time to save your property.

 People who own real property must pay property taxes.
 The government uses the money that these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
 Typically, the tax amount is based on a property's assessed value.